CMSgov/design-system/rfcs/2021-10-adding-storybook.md

 1. **It is too slow for development.** The docs-site generator is a custom-built tool that is slow and unwieldy.
 As an engineer makes live changes to code, it can take thirty seconds or more to see those changes reflected in the browser.
 This is an unacceptable developer experience.
 The docs-site generator is fine for statically building the documentation site but is inappropriate as a tool for live development.
 2. **Using component examples for development wastes effort and time.** The component examples on our docs site can never capture all the scenarios that will need to be tested during development, and they must stay tailored to our audience.
 Right now an engineer must modify the component examples throughout the development process and must revert those changes before merging.
 This becomes duplicated and wasted effort over time.

-Freeing the development process from reliance on the docs-site generator would result in increased speed of development and less wasted effort.
+Decoupling the development process from the docs-site generator tool would increase development speed and efficiency.

 ## Proposal